sutton-sn/analysis-of-space-missions/README.md

 ### Number of Launches by Hour

-The analysis of launches by hour shows that the periods with the most launches are from 9:00 AM to 12:00 PM.
+The analysis of launches by hour shows that the periods with the most launches are from 9:00 to 12:00.

-### Top 10 Rockets with Most Failures
+### Top 5 Rockets with Most Failures

 The top 10 rockets with the most failures are as follows:
 1. Cosmos-3m - 17 failures